 - Has very fast time stretch

 Basically, I like the MPC1000.
-It's dirt cheap, have most of the MPC2000XL's features and some very nice extras.
-If this is to be your first MPC, then yes, it's great value for money.
-If you intend using commercial sounds with it (sample CDROMs etc) then you'll really need to have a computer as well, otherwise you'll have difficulty getting those sounds into the MPC 1000.
-If you are an existing MPC2000Xl user, then it's a hard choice as to whether you'd want to convert over completely as I do feel the XL has a better build quality, has a better pad feel and is generally a more pro machine, but in the end, the 1000 addresses a lot of my gripes with the XL (better computer support, faster processor, built in effects, improved OS, LFO, more memory capability, hard drive option, etc, so my recommendation is to get the 1000 only if these new features seem important to you.
+It’s dirt cheap, has most of the MPC2000XL’s features and some very nice extras.
+If this is to be your first MPC, then yes, it’s great value for money.
+If you are an existing MPC2000Xl user, then it’s a hard choice as to whether you’d want to convert over completely as I do feel the XL has a better build quality, has a better pad feel and is generally a more pro machine, but in the end, the 1000 addresses a lot of my gripes with the XL (better computer support, faster processor, built in effects, improved OS, LFO, more memory capability, hard drive option, etc, so my recommendation is to get the 1000 only if these new features seem important to you.
 If not, stick with your XL or even get both.